 Know the status of your patients and whether an observation patient becomes an in-patient.
 Be familiar with observation criteria and ensure that patient status is correctly recorded; collaborate with case management on conversion of obs to in-patient status as appropriate (ordered clinical interventions support in-patient status by making the case that a patient needs in-patient bed care).

-Reduce length of stay by adhering to infection prevention protocol in the ICU, such as ventilator-associated pneumonia and bloodstream infection bundles and hand hygiene, and prompting progressive mobility.
+Reduce the length of stay by adhering to infection prevention protocol in the ICU, such as ventilator-associated pneumonia and bloodstream infection bundles and hand hygiene, and prompting progressive mobility.

 Allow the receiving nurse the opportunity to ask questions when transferring patients and use a standardized “hand-off” reporting tool (no-delay nurse report).

-Collaborate with social services/case management early in the patient stay if patient needs a place to go at discharge or if potential socioeconomic or transportation problems exist that could delay a discharge or result in a re-admission.
+Collaborate with social services/case management early in the patient stay if the patient needs a place to go at discharge or if potential socioeconomic or transportation problems exist that could delay a discharge or result in a re-admission.